arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 allow it for a while with IMAP to cater to older clients.
 The server issues a DEBUGGING response code in its reply:

-S: 3 OK [DEBUGGING "Cleartext passwords disabled with JMAP"] done
+S: 3 OK [DEBUGGING "Cleartext passwords are being disabled"] done

 The message is quoted since it contains spaces.
 The message uses the same quoting rules as most other IMAP strings.